dwightjack/yuzu/packages/loadable/docs/README.md

 });
 ```

-Since the rendered component is actually a **child component** of the async component, you can leverage the [**computed state**](/packages/yuzu/component/#child-components-initial-state-and-computed-state) feature in order to compute the component's state.
+Since the rendered component is actually a **child component** of the outlet component, you can leverage the [**computed state**](/packages/yuzu/component/#child-components-initial-state-and-computed-state) feature in order to compute the component's state.

-?> To access the data returned by the `fetchData` function read the `state.props` property
+?> To access the data returned by the `fetchData` function read the `state.props` property.

 ```diff
 const AsyncUsersOnline = Loadable({